Houston Citizenship Attorney

 If you are someone who wishes to become a U.S. citizen through naturalization, Galaviz Law Firm, PLLC can help make this process less stressful and less subject to denials or delays through competent legal action.

 In order to achieve citizenship, you will have to meet all requirements and submit documentation that is accurate and thorough.
 To smooth the way, it is critical that you have the assistance of a lawyer experienced in family immigration law who thoroughly understands all facets of the naturalization process.
 Our firm can provide the guidance and counsel needed throughout all steps on the road to citizenship.

 Naturalization is achieved when individuals born in foreign countries become U.S. citizens by completing all requirements under immigration law.

 From the time you first get your green card, obtaining U.S. citizenship can take between six months to a year.
-The naturalization process can be difficult to navigate without a skilled attorney, and applicants must pass several stages including an interview and a citizenship test.
+The naturalization process can be difficult to navigate without a skilled citizenship attorney in Houston, and applicants must pass several stages including an interview and a citizenship test.

-Requirements for citizenship include (but may not be limited to) the following:
+Requirements for citizenship or naturalization include (but may not be limited to) the following:

 - Maintaining a permanent residency in this country for the last five years; in some cases, this may be three years

 - Living in the state where the citizenship application is submitted for at least three months